The page has been translated by Gen AI.

 maxpoll

-Options to change the default polling interval, set in log2 seconds, with default minpoll value of 6 (2^6) or 64 seconds, and default maxpoll value of 10 (2^10) or 1024 seconds.
+The option to change the basic polling interval is set in log2 seconds, with the default minpoll value of 6 (2^6), which is 64 seconds, and the default maxpoll value of 10 (2^10), which is 1024 seconds.

-The polling value can be set to any value between 3 and 17, and setting minpoll and maxpoll to shorter values can increase clock accuracy
+The polling value can be set to a value between 3 and 17, and by setting minpoll and maxpoll to shorter intervals, clock accuracy can be improved

 server [NTP Server IP #1] iburst minpoll 6 maxpoll 6